Rochdale child sex abuse ring: Perpetrators

+Two perpetrators, Adil Khan and Qari Abdul Rauf, who were convicted in May 2012, were released in 2014 and 2016 respectively, waiting to be deported to Pakistan after their British citizenship was revoked.
+After delays due to a dispute with Pakistan due to the two men renouncing Pakistani citizenship, and due to the cessation of direct flights to Pakistan in 2020, the Pakistani government indicated in June 2025 that they expected "progress" over a negotiated deportation.

 Abuse

 The abuse of minor female children that occurred in 2008 and 2009 centred around two takeaways in Heywood near Rochdale.
 Despite one victim going to the police in 2008 to report the child grooming, the Crown Prosecution Service (CPS) decided not to prosecute two men, invoking the witness's lack of credibility.

 Attempts by Rochdale Crisis Intervention Team co-ordinator for the NHS, Sara Rowbotham, to alert police and authorities to "patterns of sexual abuse" were ignored.
-Between 2003 and 2014, Rowbotham made more than 180 attempts to alert police and social services but was told the witnesses were not reliable.
+Between 2003 and 2014, Rowbotham made more than 100 attempts to alert police and social services but was told the witnesses were not reliable.

 As a result of the CPS dropping the case, the police halted their investigation, which was resumed when a second girl made complaints of a similar nature in December 2009.
 The CPS's original decision was overturned in 2011 when a new chief prosecutor for the region, Nazir Afzal, a first generation British-Pakistani, was appointed.

 The victims, vulnerable teenagers from deprived, dysfunctional backgrounds, were targeted in "honeypot locations" where young people congregated, such as takeaway food shops.
 One victim, a 15-year-old known as the Honey Monster, acted as a recruiter, procuring girls as young as 13 for the gang.
 The victims were coerced and bribed into keeping quiet about the abuse by a combination of alcohol and drugs, food, small sums of money and other gifts.